Germany–Netherlands relations: Early history

+20th century

 During World War I, the Imperial German army refrained from attacking the Netherlands, and thus relations between the two states were preserved.
+The 1914 Septemberprogramm authorized by German Chancellor Theobald von Bethmann Hollweg proposed the creation of a Central European Economic Union, comprising a number of European countries, including Germany and the Netherlands, in which, as the Chancellor secretly stressed, there was to be a semblance of equality among the member states, but in fact it was to be under German leadership to stabilize Germany's economic predominance in Central Europe, with co-author Kurt Riezler admitting that the union would be a veiled form of German domination in Europe (see also: Mitteleuropa).
+The plan failed amid Germany's defeat in the war.
 At war's end in 1918, the former Kaiser Wilhelm II fled to the Netherlands, where he lived until his death in 1941.

 The German army occupied the Netherlands during World War II and kept the country under occupation in 1940–1945.
 Adolf Hitler had considered the Netherlands suitable for annexation within the Greater Germanic Reich, viewing the Dutch as a related Germanic people.
-During this period, nearly three-quarters of the Dutch Jewish population was murdered in the Holocaust.
+During this period, nearly three-quarters of the Dutch Jewish population were murdered in the Holocaust.
 Anne Frank was the most famous victim, as her diary survived and was published after the war.
 The Dutch famine of 1944–45, known in the Netherlands as the Hongerwinter (literal translation: hunger winter), was a famine that took place in the German-occupied Netherlands, especially in the densely populated western provinces north of the great rivers, during the winter of 1944–45, near the end of World War II.
 A German blockade cut off food and fuel shipments from farm towns.
 Some 4.5 million were affected and survived thanks to soup kitchens.
 At least 18–22,000 deaths occurred due to the famine.
 The famine was alleviated by the liberation of the provinces by the Allies in May 1945.

 The Netherlands launched Operation Black Tulip in 1946 and annexed some German territories.
 The Netherlands and the Federal Republic of Germany officially remained in a state of war with each other until 26 July 1951.